 All schools within Nottinghamshire, including The Joseph Whitaker School School, follow the Local Safeguarding Children Board procedures.
 The school’s Safeguarding & Child Protection policies can be viewed on the school website and are available on request from the school office.
 To receive a copy, please contact the school by telephone or email: email@example.com

 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.

 If your child is ever concerned about their safety or well-being or about a friend, they should talk to someone such as a parent or a member of staff at school.

-Talking helps, and if these people agree there is a problem, they will find other people to help – the designated staff for Child Protection are Mrs Derrick and Mr Brookes.
-They will then work together with other people to address the problems and ensure that everyone is safe.
+Talking helps, and if these people agree there is a problem, they will find other people to help – the designated staff for Child Protection Mr Brookes.
+He will work together with other people to address the problems and ensure that everyone is safe.

 Latest Advice and Guidance

 Please click on the link below to download information for parents from Nottinghamshire County Council about Cyberbullying – and how you can be aware during the upcoming school holidays: